 Every time I make multiple documents for a company I make a document which I call ‘elements’.
+It’s an important part of my workflow process and one I’ve cultivated over time.
 In here I am putting in various items that I know I will want to use over and over again.
 I understand that Adobe CC now has libraries but i still like this simple and easy method as my file is already right there alongside my project and I can more easily send this file to someone else to keep working.
 I keep the file open when I am working and each file is as unique as the document it came from.

 Here are some ways I use ‘elements’ to save time and more importantly, keep things consistent across a large document or series of documents: